run-ai/docs/docs/admin/integration/kubevirt.md

 For each node in the cluster that we want to use with VMs we must:

-* Identify all GPU cards.
+* Identify all GPU cards we want to dedicate to be used by VMs.
 * Map GPU cards for KubeVirt to pick up (called _assigning host devices to a virtual machine_).

 Instructions for identifying GPU cards are operating-system specific.
 For Ubuntu 20.04 run: